gnosischain/reth_gnosis/docs/aura-reference.md

 - **Validate against the 30M-block sync**: the strongest correctness signal is that running the binary against gnosis mainnet from genesis to block 30M produces matching state roots at every 500k checkpoint.
 If a change touches consensus or system-call paths, it should re-validate at least chiado→1M and gnosis→25.5M (the merge transition).
 - **Watch the `is_pre_merge` gate** in `block.rs` (`apply_pre_execution_changes` and `finish`) — these are the load-bearing branches for "AuRa-only logic vs. always-run."
 Note that `apply_block_rewards_contract_call` in `gnosis.rs` *no longer* has this gate (the parameter was removed during the SYSTEM_ADDRESS consolidation); the block-rewards call is unconditional.
 - **Inspect `Arc<Mutex<RollingFinality>>` sites** if you suspect a livelock or invariant violation.
 There are exactly four: `validator_count` read, `set_validators` write, `take_finalize_change` write, and `push`/`set_immediate_finalize`/`add_pending_transition` writes.
 Each holds the lock for one statement.
-- **Run `cargo test --lib`** — the unit-test suite covers the algorithmic pieces (seal hash via golden, rolling finality state machine, validator set transitions, `compute_finalize_change_address`, ABI decoder).
-56 tests.
+- **Run `cargo test --lib`** — the unit-test suite covers the algorithmic pieces (seal hash via golden, rolling finality state machine, validator set transitions, `compute_finalize_change_address`, ABI decoder, receipt-replay recovery).
+39 tests.
-- **`docs/aura-pre-merge-implementation.md`** has the full debug history (Issues 1–17) — useful when diagnosing a regression because each issue describes the *symptom* observable in logs.